o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/spawn-a-prefab.md

 * Can you randomize the delay before despawning the prefab instance?
 * See if you can work out how to spawn the prefab instance at a location of your choosing.
 Hint: Play with the transform properties on the **Spawn** Script Canvas node.
-* Can you spawn multiple prefab instances at different locations from a single Spawner entity?
+* Can you spawn multiple prefab instances at different locations from a single spawner entity?